gregoriusyuristama/Storyweaver-PrivacyPolicy/README.md

 We may update our Privacy Policy from time to time.
 Any changes will be reflected with a new "Last updated" date.
 We encourage you to review this Privacy Policy periodically for any changes.
 By continuing to play Storyweaver, you acknowledge and agree to the updated Privacy Policy.

 ### Contact Us:
-If you have any questions or concerns about this Privacy Policy, please contact us at [your contact information].
+If you have any questions or concerns about this Privacy Policy, please contact us at dev@gregoriusyuristama.me.